ziotom78/raytracing_course/tomasi-ray-tracing-06b.md

 # Interfaces and *traits*

--   A very common case is when the base class is just a *workaround* to have a base type, but all methods are pure virtual (abstract).
+-   A very common case is when the base class serves only as a common interface for different derived types.

--   Some modern languages offer lighter mechanisms called *interfaces* (Go, C#) or *traits* (Rust).
+-   Some modern languages provide more flexible mechanisms called *interfaces* (Go, C#) or *traits* (Rust).
 An *interface* is the analogue of a class where all methods are empty; here is an example in Go:

     ```go
     type camera interface { fire_ray(...) void }